Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Now that you’ve done what you can to keep your bedroom cool, it’s time to address how to keep your bed cool.

-Here’s a handful of low-tech ways to make your bed feel cooler:
+Here are some low-tech ways to make your bed feel cooler.

 Waterbeds